hantsy/spring-security-auth0-sample/README.md

 ## What is this?

-This is a sample project demos how to use Auth0 IDP service to protect the RESTful APIs written in Spring WebMVC.
+This is a sample project that demonstrates how to use the Auth0 IDP service to protect RESTful APIs written in Spring Web MVC.

 > If you are interested in the custom JWT authentication with the Spring WebMvc stack, check [spring-webmvc-jwt-sample](https://github.com/hantsy/spring-webmvc-jwt-sample/) for more details.